wadejong/Summer-School-Materials/Examples/Vectorization/mc/README.md

 **Questions so far?**

-Now we jump to the source directory in [`Vectorization/mc`](https://github.com/wadejong/Summer-School-Materials/blob/master/Examples/Vectorization/mc)
+Now we got to the source directory in [`Vectorization/mc`](https://github.com/wadejong/Summer-School-Materials/blob/master/Examples/Vectorization/mc) and look in turn at the files `mc[0-5].cc`.

-#### Exercise:

-Vectorize the variational quantum Monte Carlo program in [`Examples/vmc`](https://github.com/wadejong/Summer-School-Materials/blob/master/Examples/vmc).
+**Exercise (hard)**: Vectorize the variational quantum Monte Carlo program in [`Examples/vmc`](https://github.com/wadejong/Summer-School-Materials/blob/master/Examples/vmc).